 Foot Fracture Backstory

 About a week ago I was moving some things into my basement.
 My daughter (almost 3) and dog were already down there and out of the way (Thankfully!!!).
-I am usually hyper aware of my footing on steps.
+I am usually hyper-aware of my footing on steps.
 I do not have a great track record and stairs are just dangerous.
 The last two steps into the basement evaded me!
 I went down, rolled, yelled some choice 4-letter words, screamed, and punched the floor.
-Kid was whimpering.
-Dog was whining.
-My foot hurt more then any other trip down the stairs before.
+The kid was whimpering.
+The dog was whining.
+My foot hurt more than any other trip down the stairs before.
 I crawled up the stairs, kiddo walking next to me.
 The dog went ahead and licked my face a few times as I reached the top.
 I crawled to the freezer for some ice, and then to the sofa.
 Some tears and a few of those choice words later, I knew I needed to go get my foot looked over.
 Later my Doc confirmed what I feared.
 A fracture to my second metatarsal.
 With a big heavy boot, crutches, and orders to not bear any weight on that foot, I needed to survive the week before seeing my foot specialist and learning the rest of my fate.
 It’s Lefty so I can still drive thank GOD!

 Things I did to prepare:

 -Breakfast food prepped for me and the kiddos.

 -3-year-old diapers and clothes downstairs for easy reaching.

 -Get up before kids (I at least made it before the 3-year-old!).

 -Boot, crutches, ice packs, and the computer wheelie chair for the kitchen.